 Loren Voice, Registered Pharmacy Technician (Instructor)

-Marion Chorney, Bachelor of Science in Pharmacy, Registered Pharmacist, Master of Continuing Education (Instructor)
+Marion Chorney, B.Sc.Pharm, Registered Pharmacist, Master of Continuing Education (Instructor)

-The Pharmacy Technician Diploma program has a designated lab and classroom, which offers each student use of an individual laptop.
+The Pharmacy Technician Diploma program has a designated lab.
 The world-class lab simulates both community and hospital pharmacy practice with individual work areas equipped with computers, phones and dispensing supplies, compounding equipment, certified sterile production hoods, and a high-speed automated medication packager (PACMED®).